 Myth: China – Center for Counterfeits

-While China is considered responsible for all counterfeits, sources show that Middle East countries account for 20-40% of counterfeits, China for 10-40%, Eastern Europe for another 10-40% along with some Asian and South American countries too.
+While China is often blamed for being the main source of counterfeits, other regions also contribute significantly.
+Sources show that the Middle East accounts for 20-40% of counterfeits, China for 10-40%, and Eastern Europe for another 10-40%, along with contributions from other Asian and South American countries.

 To counter intellectual-property-infringement counterfeiters, brand owners need to look beyond QR codes and holograms; opt for the latest anti-counterfeiting solutions such as crypto signatures on smart product packaging.
 This is an innovative digital anti-counterfeiting technology that offers fool-proof brand authentication to keep fraudulent products out of the supply chain.
 Here, Ennoventure helps manufacturers secure their product packaging by adding invisible crypto signatures.